-3 DQ as a Multi-Disciplinary Problem
+2.2 DQ as a Multi-Disciplinary Problem

-Besides problem-specific domain knowledge, DQ rests on three disciplines, as shown in Table 1.
-Each brings its own perspective.
+Besides problem-specific domain knowledge, DQ rests on three disciplines, each of which brings its own perspective.
 We discuss them in order of increasing familiarity to statisticians.

-3.1 Computer Science
+2.2.1 Computer Science

 Ever since organizations started collecting and storing their data electronically, information technology (IT) departments have served as custodians of the data.
-Consequently, computer scientists and information technologists have had considerable exposure to some DQ issues, and they have developed the most mature set of technologies to deal with them (from an IT/database perspective).
-We present a brief sketch of the computer science viewpoint of DQ under two broad categories: database management (ensuring correctness in the data collection phase) and data warehousing (improving consistency and correctness in the data consolidation phase).
+Consequently, computer scientists and information technologists have had considerable exposure to some DQ issues, and they have developed the most mature set of technologies to deal with them-from an IT/database perspective.
+We present a brief sketch of the computer science perspective on DQ.

-Database Management.
 Database management is concerned with ensuring data correctness at the collection or entry stage.
-The general approach has been to devise sound database design guidelines and to
+The general approach has been to devise sound database design guidelines and to establish correctness-enforcing application development practices.
+This thinking is often incorporated into development environments of relational database management systems (RDBMSs).